klust/LUMI-BE-training-materials/docs/intro-evolving/04_Modules.md

 Lmod however has a trick that helps to avoid removing necessary modules and it is called sticky modules.
 When issuing the `module purge` command these modules are automatically reloaded.
-It is very important to realise that those modules will not just be kept "as is" but are in fact unloaded and loaded again as we shall see later that this may have consequences.
+It is very important to realise that those modules will not just be kept "as is" but are in fact unloaded and loaded again as we shall see later that this may have unexpected side effects.
 It is still possible to force unload all these modules using `module --force purge` or selectively unload those using `module --force unload`.

 The sticky property is something that is defined in the module file and not used by the module files